 As one might expect, this status makes the F-35 a controversial long-term bet in many of the program’s member countries.
 Costs aren’t certain, numbers ordered are slipping in many countries, and timelines aren’t certain after numerous schedule delays.
 With combat testing still a year or 2 away, even operational performance isn’t certain.
-That’s especially consequential for air forces that expect to field the F-35 as their only fighter.
+That performance is a big deal to many air forces that expect to field the F-35 as their only fighter.

-This article takes a much closer look at the 2008 RAND Pacific Vision study that triggered so much controversy, while bringing in other opinions, analyses, and subsequent developments.
-Understanding the F-35′s real air superiority potential and weaknesses, and their implications for partner nation participation, has only grown in importance since 2008.
+This article takes a much closer look at the F-35’s real air superiority potential and weaknesses, from the 2008 RAND Pacific Vision study that triggered so much controversy, to other analyses and subsequent developments.
+Understanding and their implications for partner nation participation has only grown in importance since 2008.
 Let us begin…